 Later still there was less of the “His Will be Done!”, and more of a complaining tone which noted how much was accomplished and how more was impossible until such time as more money was contributed from the Crown or the Lord provided!
 Still the Mission system grew and grew, prospered, greened over while providing the surrounding tribes with a crop to sustain them and establishing a barter network that allowed missions to swap stuff needed elsewhere and some comforts from the Old World made the New World better.

 “The missionary in America makes his way by horse, writes Segessor, which can be ninety miles or more, while in Europe he goes on foot.
-The differences is that in Europe he at least sleeps in a bed in a house at night, has a nice roast and some wine and can get some rest.
-In American he sleeps in the field and has to drink muddy water scooped from a pond, or no water at all, as has happened to me more than once.
+The differences are in Europe he sleeps in a bed in a house at night, has a nice roast and some wine and can get some rest.
+In America he sleeps in the field and has to drink muddy water scooped from a pond, or has no water at all, as has happened to me more than once.
 The difference is that in Europe the priest can get together with his friends or other competent residents and take care of his duties in a calm manner.
 The American must deal with a very careless Indian and even must put his own hand to the plow if he wants to support himself and his Indians.
-The different is that the European has ample income, while the American missionary Father has to live day after day in sworn poverty and pray by the light of a candle.”
+The difference is that the European has ample income, while the American missionary Father has to live day after day in sworn poverty and pray by the light of a candle.”

 New diseases from the Old World were everywhere, the plague took tens of thousands in Europe.
 But the chickenpox bedeviled Segessor and his missions, like San Xavier del Bac, Guevavi, Urias, his own health was up and down from the time he boarded a ship and sea-sickness wracked his system, still while he attended to his duties he had repeated bouts of malaria and at times, he gave death blessings for his fellow priests.
 Soon his letters spoke of a willingness to move closer to Jesus, a readiness for eternity if it pleased his Lord!